General Information

 Knee braces 1 and 2 are different in size, inclination, and bottom chord connection position (internal and external sides).

-The knee braces are not connected to the trestle column, as bolts and nuts are not installed.
+The knee braces and the trestle column are not connected, as bolts and nuts are missing.

 Buckling deformation is noticeable, especially on the marked brace.